DanielGlidewell/modular-monoliths-deep-dive/README.md

 I will update this readme with my notes as I proceed through the course.

+## May 28th, 2024
+Modeled a `CartItem` and enhanced `ApplicationUser` to have a concept of a shopping cart.
+This module is using the mediator pattern and CQRS as opposed to a simple service class in order to deliver a loosely-coupled feature set.

+Added the MediatR package to each of the projects.
+For those modules that are using MediatR (all of them) - configured each module's extensions to the `IServiceCollection` interface such that they also add their containing `Assembly` to a list which is then used by the MediatR package's `AddMediatR` extension method to perform all of the necessary setup.

+Implemented an endpoint and a command handler for adding an item to the user's shopping cart.
+Created an abstraction for the `UserRepository`.

+Implementation for `IApplicationUserRepository`.

+Implemented the DTO, endpoint, query, and query handler for getting the items in a user's cart.

+HUGE: Added a "Contracts" project which allows for cross-module communication without the need for one module to directly depend on another.
+Instead, each module depends on the contracts project(s) which are relevant to their concerns and the MediatR package takes care of facilitating loosely-coupled communication between them via the types defined in the contracts.

+## May 27th, 2024
+Today was focused on getting the `UsersModule` up and running.
+Had a few more tweaks to make due to API deprecations in the external libraries used by the project.

+Two main pieces of functionality include creating a user and logging in.
+We leveraged the `Microsoft.AspnetCore.Identity` and `Microsoft.AspnetCore.Identity.EntityFrameworkCore` namespaces.

+We also added logging with `Serilog` to the project, updated `FastEndpoints` version, migrated the database to support users, and set the app to only run over HTTPS.

 ## May 19th, 2024
 Wrapped up the section on setting up the book endpoints.
 We set up a testing project which runs integration tests against two of our endpoints and uses a test database to do so.
 I had to take a peek at the docs for `FastEndpoints.Testing` because some classes mentioned in the course had been deprecated already.
 Minor tweaks and everything is working.